TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

    Description
          Provides a way to load files from a file field (of type IRRE with sys_file_reference as child table).
-You can either provide a UID or a comma separated list of UIDs from the database table sys_file_reference or you have to specify a table, uid and fieldname in the according sub-properties of "references".
+You can either provide a UID or a comma-separated list of UIDs from the database table sys_file_reference or you have to specify a table, uid and field name in the according sub-properties of "references".
 See further documentation of these
          sub-properties in the table below.